SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Resistance.md

 ---

 # Resistance

-Resistance roughly measures how much pressure against current — electron flow there is in a conductor.

-## Resistance
 So, let's figure out resistance.

 We know that...  $V$ = $\frac{J}{C}$, per [[KBhPHYS201Voltage]], and we also know that resistance would equal a unit $\frac{Vs}{c}$ given that $I = \frac{C}{s} = \frac{\Delta V}{Resistance}$.
 Plugging in the definition of voltage, we get that resistance is measured in $\frac{Js}{C^2}$.
 We call this unit Ohms, or $\Omega$.